Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation

 \section{Conclusion}

-We have provided a pairwise perturbation algorithm for both CP and Tucker decompositions for dense tensors.
-The advantage of this algorithm is that it uses perturbative corrections rather than recomputing the tensor contractions to set up the quadratic optimization subproblems, and is accurate when the factor matrices change little, based on our error analysis.
-Specifically, our Cyclops implementation of pairwise perturbation shows speed-ups for CP-ALS of 1.5-2.8X across all synthetic and application data with respect to the best known method for exact CP-ALS (also implemented with Cyclops).
+We have provided the pairwise perturbation algorithm for both CP and Tucker decompositions for dense tensors.
+The advantage of this algorithm is that it uses perturbative corrections rather than recomputing the tensor contractions to set up the quadratic optimization subproblems.
+Our error analysis demonstrates that it is accurate when the factor matrices change little.
+Specifically, our implementation of pairwise perturbation shows speed-ups for CP-ALS of up to {3.1X} across all synthetic and application data with respect to the best known method for exact CP-ALS with the NumPy-based sequential implementation.

 We leave analysis and benchmarking of pairwise perturbation with sparse tensors for future work.
-Since contraction between the input tensor and the first factor matrix will require fewer operations, the benefit of pairwise perturbation is likely to be lesser.
+Since contraction between the input tensor and the first factor matrix requires fewer operations, there is less likely to be a benefit in using pairwise perturbation.
 Additionally, it is likely of interest to investigate more efficient adaptations of pairwise perturbation for non-equidimensional tensors and to experiment with alternative schemes for switching between regular ALS and pairwise perturbation.